czbiohub/packer-images/README.md

 ==> Builds finished but no artifacts were created.
 ```

+This happens because our date convention for the name is YYYY-MM-DD, and so AMIs built on the same day will have the same name.
+Normally we don't rebuild images that often, but while you're debugging it can happen.
 When this is the case, use `-force` to skip the name checking:

 ```
-packer build -force bionode.json
+➜  packer build -force bionode.json
 ```

 ## Tips and tricks